lwismans/hcsc-search/README.md

 ## Data Availability

-The raw Gaia DR3 catalogues and the distance-computed catalogues are not included in this repository due to their size (~12 GB).
+The raw Gaia DR3 catalogues and the distance-computed catalogues are not included in this repository due to their size (~12 GB together).
 The raw Gaia data can be re-downloaded using `gaia_download.ipynb`.
 The distance-computed catalogues required ~200 hours of computation per file and can be requested from the author or supervisor.